nghiango1/bookbot/courses/sql/Chapter_2/README.md

 | 4   | balance  | INTEGER | 0       |            | 0   |
 | 5   | is_admin | BOOLEAN | 0       |            | 0   |

-## Lession 2: Creating table practice
+## Lesson 2: Creating table practice

 In most relational databases a single table isn't enough to hold all the data we need!
 We usually create a table-per-entity